 The proposal is reliant upon the existing topography of the site and sensitively steps down the sloping site.
-The proposal's design, with a connecting linkway from the carport to the dwelling house, combined with open style rear balcony areas, provides sufficient breaks in the built form, such that there is no unreasonable building bulk when viewed from neighbouring properties.
+The proposal's design, with an integrated dwelling and landscape design, combined with open style terrace areas, and low profile rooflines provides sufficient breaks in the built form, such that there is no unreasonable building bulk when viewed from neighbouring properties.

-• To minimise the adverse visual impact of development on the natural environment, heritage conservation areas and heritage items.
+To minimise the adverse visual impact of development on the natural environment, heritage conservation areas and heritage items.

-Despite the topographical constraints of the site, the development's design creates additional articulation, and visual interest with the new footprint located generally within the existing building footprint to minimise site disturbance and create sufficient setbacks from the boundaries, such that the visual impact of the building will be appropriately managed.
+Despite the topographical constraints of the site, the development's design creates additional articulation, and visual interest with the new additions to the dwelling itself located over the existing lower floor levels to footprint located generally within the existing building footprint to minimise site disturbance and create sufficient setbacks from the boundaries, such that the visual impact of the building will be appropriately managed.
 Existing landscaping has been retained wherever possible and additional landscaping will soften and filter the built form.
 As a result, the proposal will be sufficiently integrated into the existing landscaped setting.